envoyproxy/gateway/GOALS.md

 Vendors will have the ability to provide value-added products built on the Envoy Gateway foundation.

 It will remain easy for end-users to use common Envoy Proxy extension points such as providing an implementation for authentication methods and rate-limiting.
-For advanced use cases, users will have the ability to switch to using xDS directly.
+For advanced use cases, users will have the ability to use the full power of xDS.

 Since a general-purpose API cannot address all use cases, the Envoy Gateway will provide additional extension points for flexibility.
 As such, the Envoy Gateway will form the base of vendor-provided managed control plane solutions,